cyril2007/MyStars/README.md

 *   [Quorafind/Obsidian-Thino](https://github.com/Quorafind/Obsidian-Thino) - A quick capture plugin for Obsidian, all data from your notes.

-*   [teamneoneko/Cats-Blender-Plugin-Unofficial-](https://github.com/teamneoneko/Cats-Blender-Plugin-Unofficial-) - A continuation of the Cats Blender Plugin which is tool designed to shorten steps needed to import and optimize models into VRChat.
+*   [teamneoneko/Cats-Blender-Plugin](https://github.com/teamneoneko/Cats-Blender-Plugin) - A continuation of the Cats Blender Plugin which is tool designed to shorten steps needed to import and optimize models into VRChat.
 Compatible models are: MMD, XNALara, Mixamo, DAZ/Poser, Blender Rigify, Sims 2, Motion Builder, 3DS Max and potentially more, originally by absolute-quantum.
-Not Official.

 *   [AcChosen/Club-Orion](https://github.com/AcChosen/Club-Orion) -